 In a twinkling, when I wasn’t paying attention, I found something.
 Just like that.
 Not a lump exactly.
 But something I hadn’t noticed before, what my doctor would describe as “something distinctly different about my right breast.”
 I could say I was doing my monthly self-exam, but that would be untrue, as it is for almost every woman I have asked.
 No. I just happened upon the cancer that was happening to me.

-11.11.11 arrived and brought with it a diagnosis that unceremoniously deposited me in a new land, demanding that I put to use my finely honed immigrant skills.
-A new lexicon baffled me with once familiar words taking on new meanings - staging no longer applied only to the theater, fog replaced the stuff of Van Morrison‘s misty mornings with a kind of cognitive loss, and the cure was found not in hair of the dog but wrapped up in a nice pink ribbon.
+The diagnosis unceremoniously deposited me in a new land, requiring me to dust off my finely honed immigrant skills.
+A new lexicon baffled me with once familiar words taking on new meanings – staging no longer applied only to the theater, fog replaced the stuff of Van Morrison‘s misty mornings with a kind of cognitive loss, and the cure was found not in hair of the dog but wrapped up in a nice pink ribbon.
 Then there was the business of dealing with people who were dealing with my breast cancer, and the ever-widening gulf between myself and those who did not and do not fully understand the language, the business, the norms, the politics of Cancer Country, a place where I would find the very best, most noble expressions of humanity along with the very worst.

 Such a place was not on my itinerary, nor was the blogosphere.
 But here I am, at once a part and strangely more apart from the people who know me best.
-No stronger, no braver, but perhaps a little wiser.
+No stronger, no braver.
+Wiser?
+Perhaps.
+Bolder?
+Definitely.
 With a nod to Gilda Radner’s “delicious ambiguity,” this blog of mine is just a place from which I can take stock, look out and within, learning lessons from the field.
-Tom Petty was right after all, “You don’t have to live like a refugee.”
+Tom Petty was right after all, I don’t have to live like a refugee.

 Pull up a chair …